MD Program

 • Summer, end of Year 1

-• Students have the opportunity to do research for the Medical Student Research project and/or participate in Global Health opportunities.
+• All students must complete a student-driven research project during the course of their studies in medical school.
+During the summer of the first year, students have the opportunity to do research for the Medical Student Research project and/or participate in global health opportunities.

 Year 2